The European Neuroendocrine Tumor Society (ENETS) considers itself a pioneer in the field of neuroendocrine tumors (NET).

 Article 2: Purpose of the Society

-The purpose of the Society is to promote science and research in the field of neuroendocrine tumor diseases.
+The purpose of the Society is to promote science and research as well as continuing education in the field of neuroendocrine tumor diseases.
 The Society’s activities shall be purely scientific.
-Primary purposes of the Society are:

 - the promotion of research through the raising of funds and the establishment of endowed professorships,

-- the organization of conferences, symposia, colloquia, and seminars,
+- organising and hosting conferences, symposia, colloquia, courses, and seminars.

-- the implementation of proven advancements into postgraduate courses for clinicians working in patient care,
+- disseminating validated scientific advances in postgraduate courses for clinicians working in health care,

 Article 3: Non-profit Status